 If the legislator does not have time on his or her schedule that day, ask to meet with the legislative aide that handles education issues.
 Some offices are able to schedule appointments well in advance, while others prefer to wait until the week or two before the requested date, so be prepared to be flexible and patient.
 Some offices may also ask you to complete an online meeting request form before they enter your meeting request into the calendar.
 You will also have to be persistent with some offices, as they may not immediately respond to your request; several follow-up emails or phone calls may be necessary.

 NOTE: These meetings can last anywhere from 30 minutes to a full hour, so you may want to give yourself an hour for each meeting to be on the safe side.
 In addition, please allot at least 30 minutes between meetings on the House and Senate sides of the Capitol Complex to allow for time to get from one appointment to the next.

-We ask that you please complete the online Hill appointment form by Friday, February 16.
 Having your appointment schedule helps us to prepare sufficient materials for your Hill meetings.
 If you have trouble scheduling your appointments, email NASFAA’s Policy staff at email@example.com for assistance.

 The dress for the Capitol Hill Day is business attire.
 We also encourage you to bring an umbrella, comfortable shoes (many women wear sneakers or flip-flops to enter the buildings, and then switch into their dress shoes after going through the metal detectors), and a camera to take photos with your legislators.
 Security is tight at the Capitol Hill complex (similar to airport security), so be sure to leave all other unnecessary items at home.
 Please note that any food, drink, or containers for food or drink (such as coffee mugs) are prohibited in the Capitol building.